kevin2-cyber/ligera/README.md

 # Item Flipper Group 19 – Ligera

-Welcome to the Clothing Marketplace project!
+Welcome to the Ligera(Clothing Marketplace) project!
 This platform aims to provide users with a seamless and secure experience for buying and selling clothes.
 Below is a comprehensive backlog of features and functionalities planned for development.
 If you're interested in contributing or exploring the project, follow the instructions below to get started.

 ## Table of Contents